linkmonitor/linkmonitor.github.io/content/services/jaoudi-buck-processing.md

 # Under Construction

-This site will permit registered users to view their account balance and activity ledger as well as transfer Jaoudi Bucks and propose challenges and bets.
+This site will permit registered users to view their account balance, the global activity ledger as well as transfer Jaoudi Bucks.

+Proposing challenges, staging bets, and participating in Death/Dan/Will-Rolls will come later.